-The “Building an Eco Home” series is nine articles that were originally published in The Healthy Independent while we were in the process of building our current home.
+The “Building an Eco Home” series is a set of articles that were originally published in The Healthy Independent while we were in the process of building our current home.
 I have made only minor edits to include links and format for the online publishing.

 After all the months of waiting, we are finally building our new home!
 As of this writing, we have a large hole in the ground complete with footings and the beginnings of the frost walls and basement walls.
 I think our builder is probably as relieved as we are, as this means no more “tweaking” the footprint of the house and revising window and door placements.
 We also have (almost) finalized our heating and cooling choices, as well as our choices for potable water and “wastewater”.